Rising Thunder/System

 Advance carries over between rounds.
 Deflect can only carry over 1 bar.

 Your super meter.
-Once full can perform it with a dedicated overdrive button.
+Once full, your super can be performed with a dedicated Overdrive button.

 Built up by dealing damage.